rperez025/credit-risk-classification/report-template.md

   - Machine Learning Model 1 does a good job in predicting both the healthy and the high-risk loans based on the high accuracy score of 99% and balanced accuracy score of 94%.
 However, I noted that the data is imbalanced as 96.77% of the target values (75036 out of 77536) are for the healthy loans.

   - Next, this model has a precision score of 100% for the healthy loans and 87% for the high-risk loans.
 This can be attributed to the imbalance in the data (similar to the above).
 The precision scores imply that the model correctly classified healthy loans as positive 100% of the time.
-In contrast to the high-risk loans, the model predicted high-risk loans correctly as such only 87% of the times.
+In contrast to the high-risk loans, the model predicted them correctly as such only 87% of the times.

   - Lastly, this model has a recall score of 100% for the healthy loans and 89% for the high-risk loans.
 The recall scores imply that for all the instances where the loans were actually healthy, 100% of the times they were classified correctly.
 However, for all the instances where the loans were actually high-risk, they were classified correctly 89% of the times.

 * Machine Learning Model 2: Logistic Regression Model with Random Oversampling of Data

   The following are the key results drawn from the Machine Learning Model 2 results:

   ![ML Model 2](https://github.com/rperez025/credit-risk-classification/blob/main/Images/ClassificationRptLogRegROS.png)

+  - Machine Learning Model 2 does a great job in predicting both the healthy and the high-risk loans as can be inferred from the high accuracy score of 100% and balanced accuracy score of 96%.

+  - Next, this model has a precision score of 100% for the healthy loans and 87% for the high-risk loans.
+The precision scores imply that the model correctly classified healthy loans as positive 100% of the times.
+In contrast to the high-risk loans, the model predicted them correctly as such only 87% of the times.

+  - Lastly, this model has a recall score of 100% for the healthy loans and 100% for the high-risk loans.
+The recall scores imply that for all actual healthy loan or high-risk loan instances, 100% of the times they were classified correctly.

 ## Summary